Body of 9 vs. Personality Typing:

 In contrast to Personality Typing, your Natural Number is identified through outside observation of your body’s natural responses.
 We see it as a “hardwiring”, unchanging through the lifespan.
 A Natural Number determines some specific innate strengths and attributes about us, which are then further shaped and influenced by nurture.
 Family, culture, ongoing social interactions, media, education, religion, politics and other systems change our behavior – how we show up in Personality Typing.

 Additionally, Personality Typing systems do not provide physical things that you can do.
-And while they provide insight into others’ behaviors, they do not offer a path to understanding others’ body-based experiences.
+And while they provide insight into others’ behaviors, they do not offer a path to understanding others’ body-based experiences through using our body’s perceptive abilities.